 But while it's done sterling service to the car maker, its popularity became a problem for some in the 1980s.
 After Mike D of rap group the Beastie Boys appeared on TV wearing a chrome Volkswagen emblem, attached to a chain-link necklace, Detroit area dealers reported a sharp increase in the disappearance of four-inch hood and grille emblems.

 While a true design classic, the VW logo does continue to evolve.
 The most recent version, in 2012, has seen the shadowing and highlighting effects become distinctly more pronounced, with extra bevelling on the letters enhancing the 3D effect.
+A new logo to reflect a new era of electric cars is also expected soon.

 When it comes to logo design, Paul Rand (1914-1996) might be considered the heavyweight champion of all time.
 The American art director and graphic designer was known for his logo designs for IBM, ABC, Westinghouse, UPS, NeXT Computers and (ahem) Enron.
 And in 1966, he was even asked to rethink and modernise the much-loved Ford logo.